Sea Turtle Nest Monitoring

 What area(s) does Sea Turtle Trackers cover?
 What if I find turtles on beach areas outside Sea Turtle Trackers area of responsibility?

-Sea Turtle Trackers holds the permit for St Pete Beach and the nature preserve of Shell Key Island.
+Sea Turtle Trackers holds the permit for St Pete Beach and the nature preserve of Shell Key Island as well as Outback Key.
 For any turtle issues outside our area call the FWC 24 hour hotline at 888-404-FWCC (3922) or text Tip@MyFWC.com.